zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/INSERT OVERWRITE/INTO.md

 select shop_name, customer_id, total_price from sale_detail;
 ```

-**Note:** The correspondence between source table and destination table depends on the column sequence in select clause, not the column name correspondence between two tables.
-The following statement is still legal:
+**Note:** The correspondence between source table and destination table depends on the column sequence in select clause, not the column name correspondence between the two tables.
+The following statement is still valid:

 ```
 insert overwrite table sale_detail_insert partition (sale_date='2013', region='china')